sandra-calvo/Blockchain101-Feb2019/Lab 1 - Deploy your first contract.md

  - VSCode https://code.visualstudio.com/
  - IBM Blockchain Platform plugin https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform

-## Part 1: Create a Smart Contract
+## Step 1: Create a Smart Contract

 Launch VSCode on your computer.
 When VSCode opens, click on the IBM Blockchain Platform (IBP) icon in the Activity Bar in VSCode as shown below.